-To correct the problem, you must bind the registry entries to an uninstalled controller or remove the entries.
+To correct the problem, bind the registry entries to an uninstalled controller or remove the entries.
 Binding the service to an available controller allows the driver to install the controller and load the next time the server is restarted.
-You will have the opportunity to bind or remove services when you run the Advanced Network Control Utility.
+You can bind or remove services when you run the Advanced Network Control Utility.

-Did you install a bridged PCI controller without uninstalling other PCI network controllers first?
-33
+- Did you install a bridged PCI controller without uninstalling other PCI network controllers first?

 Some PCI controllers contain bridge chips which can cause the bus numbers of other PCI slots to shift; therefore, the NetFlex-3 driver might not load.
-To correct this problem, uninstall all PCI controllers, Add the bridged PCI device, and reinstall the NetFlex-3 controller.
+To correct this problem, uninstall all network PCI controllers, add the bridged PCI device, and reinstall the network controllers .